Misumeh/SkyConverter/README.md

 A: The converter supports a range of Minecraft versions.
 Simply select the desired version from the dropdown menu.

 ### Q: Is there a way to support the project?
 A: Absolutely!
-Consider supporting the developer with a donation at [Ko-Fi](https://ko-fi.com/misumeh).
+Consider supporting the project with a donation at [Ko-Fi](https://ko-fi.com/misumeh).

 ## Contributions
 Contributions are welcome!
 If you have any ideas, bug fixes, or improvements, feel free to open an issue or submit a pull request.

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License]([LICENSE](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt)https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt).